taco-coder/notes/AWS-Notes/aws_ec2_notes.md

 Using a role with programmatic access is more secure than using credentials to connect to EC2 from the CLI.

+To automate/schedule commands on an EC2 instance:
+`cd /etc`

+`nano crontab`
+`crontab` is a file that is used like a task scheduler that can set commands to be run every minute, hour, day, month, specific day, etc

 # ENI vs EN vs EFA
 #### ENI: Elastic Network interface